Rental Reference Letters (Landlord, Tenant) – Free Templates

 A reference letter about your rental history is an important document, so you must ensure that it supports your rental application effectively.

-You must consider the following when requesting a recommendation letter from a previous landlord or property manager:
+You must consider the following when requesting it from a previous landlord or property manager:

 Secure references on time

-Rental properties are quickly occupied, so if you have selected a property that you would like to rent, you must arrange all necessary paperwork, including a letter of reference, in a timely manner.
+Rental properties are quickly occupied, so if you have selected a property that you would like to rent, you must arrange all necessary paperwork, including a letter of reference, promptly.
 It is possible that the previous landlord or manager would not provide you with one instantly; therefore, contact them as soon as possible to allow them ample time to provide a proper letter on time.

 However, if you do not have much time, you can request their contact information and include that with your rental application.
 The potential landlord can then contact them personally to verify your details.